While there are more effective treatments, like diet and lifestyle, the default treatment method for type 2 diabetes is to prescribe medications.

 1. Metformin: The most common side effect people experience from Metformin is gastrointestinal disturbances such as nausea and diarrhea.
 Starting at a very low dose and gradually increasing the dose in increments can help minimize discomfort.

 Long-term use of Metformin may also lead to vitamin B12 deficiency.
-The longer you take it, the greater this risk, especially if taking 4.5 years or longer, so be sure to have your B12 checked periodically.
+The longer you take it, the greater this risk, especially if taking 4.5 years or longer, so be sure to have your vitamin B12 checked periodically.

 2. Sulfonylureas: The biggest concern with these is they cause hypoglycemia (low blood sugar) and because they increase insulin, they also cause weight gain.
 Some people may experience skin reactions.
 They may be linked with ischemic preconditioning, which may lead to heart disease or cardiac events over time.
 And, these medications do become less effective over time.